ThirtySomething/ID3Stats/README.md

 Various statistics based on ID3 tags of MP3 files.

+## Licence

+This project uses the [MIT licence][licence_mit].
+The licences of the used packages is listed at the bottom.

 ## Motivation

 I'm ripping all my CDs to MP3 files.
 With a number of > 800 CDs I've got a large number of MP3 files.
 After listening to a song I knew from another artist I thought about some statistics.